terencechain/consensus-specs/specs/_features/epbs/fork-choice.md

 ### `block_for_inclusion_list`
 *[New in ePBS]*
-The function `block_for_inclusion_list` returns a known beacon block in store that is compatible with the given inclusion list
+The function `block_for_inclusion_list` returns a known beacon block in store that is compatible with the given inclusion list.

 ```python
 def block_for_inclusion_list(store: Store, inclusion_list: InclusionList) -> Optional[BeaconBlock]: